samuelharmer/test-flask-website/README.md

 test-flask-website
 ==================

-Testing for a Flask website
+A simple Flask website based on the [tutorial][1] for testing Travis CI with.

 Developing
 ----------